patrickoser/social-app/README.md

         Posts should have a like button, repost button, and section to add comments.

         To add comments to posts a drop down box will appear so that the user can add their comment.
 A whole new page is not needed.
 When the comment is add the page will scroll to the added comment.

+Possible additional features:
+    A way for users to message each other.

 # React + Vite